redandblack-1/FYP/README.md

 * This extended tutorial introduces Indy, explains how the whole ecosystem works, and how the functions in the SDK can be used to construct rich clients: [Indy-SDK Getting-Started Guide](docs/getting-started/indy-walkthrough.md)

-    * **Please take note** that this tutorial doesn't cover how sides set up a connection and exchange messages.
-    How this communication channel can be built you can find at [Aries](https://github.com/hyperledger/aries) project which describes it in great details.

-* Hyperledger Indy Working Group calls happen every Thursday at 8amPT, 9amMT, 11amET, 4pmBST.
-Add to your calendar and join from any device: https://zoom.us/j/232861185

-* A recent webinar explaining self-sovereign identity using Hyperledger Indy and Sovrin: [SSI Meetup Webinar](https://youtu.be/RllH91rcFdE?t=4m30s)

-* Visit the main resource for all things "Indy" to get acquainted with the code base, helpful resources, and up-to-date information: [Hyperledger Wiki-Indy](https://wiki.hyperledger.org/display/indy/).

-* You may also want to look at the [older guide](https://github.com/hyperledger/indy-node/blob/stable/getting-started.md) that explored the ecosystem via command line.
-That material is being rewritten but still contains some useful ideas.

 ## Items included in this SDK